 Sons learn by watching their father and copy him.
 The father should be a good role model for the children.

 Involved father is one who brings about a positive change in their son.
-By watching him the son gets the foundation that is needed to maintain a healthy relationship.
+And by watching him the son gets the foundation that is needed to maintain a healthy relationship.

-You can read some of the “dad facts” of an involved father in our article 11 Amazing ways FATHER’S contribute to child’s success.
+You can read some of the “dad facts” of an involved father in our article contribution of father.

-Fathers play an important role in holding the responsibility of running the family, ensuring their economical, financial well being.
+Fathers play an important role in holding the responsibility of running the family and ensuring there economical financial wellbeing.
 This is also watched and mimicked by their son.

 Habits, language, and mannerisms are some of the few things that your son will look up to you and sponge up whatever you display.